alienresident/Video-Portfolio/README.md

 # Video Portfolio

 Video Portfolio is a simple HTML 5 video player to showcase video based portfolios.
 It's set up to deliver the a great video experience no matter what browser or device you have.

-## Video Portfolio player
+The video player is designed to be flexible so it has a lot of options.
+However you can use the default setup and get started right away.
+Once it's set up all you need to do is upload your videos.

+## What it does

-* It creates a HTML 5 video player that works in: Chrome, Safari, iOs (newer and older iPhones and iPads), Firefox, Opera, IE9 & IE10 and even IE8 (using a flash fallback).
+* It creates a HTML 5 video player that works in all major browsers: Chrome, Safari, iOs (newer and older iPhones and iPads), Firefox, Opera, IE9 & IE10 and even IE8 (using a flash fallback).
-* You can easily add more videos without updating html.
+* You can easily add more videos without updating the HTML.
 Simply upload the videos to your site.
 * It doesn't require a CMS that needs to be updated and maintained.

 ## How it Works
 The video player script looks for a folder (i.e. videos) in a directory (or directories) and adds them to the player.

-	Directory Structure
+__Directory Structure:__

 	player.php
 	videos/
 		01_Artwork/